Excessive Sweating Treatment (Hyperhidrosis)

 About 2.5% of the population have the condition of excessive sweating (hyperhidrosis).

-Are you born with hyperhidrosis or is it onset later in life?
+Are you born with hyperhidrosis, or does it occur later in life?

 Both.
-A person can be born with an excessive sweating condition or it can be acquired later in one’s life.
-Typically, if one is not born with the condition, it is onset after adolescence.
+A person can be born with an excessive sweating condition, or it can be acquired later in one’s life.
+Typically, if you are not born with the condition, it happens after adolescence.

 What is the cause of excessive sweating?